wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 ....

-# Protection in Devel::PPPort
+# Protections in `ppport.h`

-The second issue we are facing comes from an internal protection in Devel::PPPort itself.
+The second issue we are facing comes from an internal protection in `ppport.h` itself which breaks if `PERL_REVISION` is not 5.
+Over 1017 XS modules on CPAN include a `ppport.h` that needs to be updated and a re-released to CPAN.

+For example `Class-XSAccessor-1.19` comes with [ppport.h](https://metacpan.org/source/SMUELLER/Class-XSAccessor-1.19/ppport.h)
-This was once again fixed by Karl via [this commit](https://github.com/Dual-Life/Devel-PPPort/commit/293861b9234e45fb1a3018959caaab2086bc6fbd).
+This has been fixed by Karl via [this commit](https://github.com/Dual-Life/Devel-PPPort/commit/293861b9234e45fb1a3018959caaab2086bc6fbd).

 The main issue was coming from the check in [parts/inc/version](https://github.com/Dual-Life/Devel-PPPort/blob/v3.58/parts/inc/version#L49)
 ```c